junjhon12/skillsbuild/ibm-bob/troubleshoot-your-code/troubleshoot-your-code.md

 ## Overview

 In this lab, you use **IBM Bob** in **Code mode** within Visual Studio Code (VS Code) to identify, analyze, and correct errors in a web page written in HTML, CSS, and JavaScript.
 You work through a realistic troubleshooting scenario and practice writing effective prompts that guide IBM Bob to produce precise, actionable outputs.
-The intent of this lab is to troubleshoot your code, and not render an HTML webpage output.
+The intent of this lab is to troubleshoot your code; you will not render an HTML webpage output.

 By completing this lab, you gain hands‑on experience using an AI‑infused development assistant to support code review, error analysis, and revision.